Total positivity in exponential families with application to binary variables

 \section{Acknowledgements}

-We would like to thank Antonio Forcina for making his Matlab code from \cite{forcina2000} available to us.
+We would like to thank Antonio Forcina for making his {\sc Matlab} code from \cite{forcina2000} available to us.
 We have also benefited from discussions with B\'{e}atrice de Tili\`{e}re.
 This research was supported through the program ``Research in Pairs'' by the Mathematisches Forschungsinstitut Oberwolfach in 2018.
-Caroline Uhler was partially supported by NSF (DMS-1651995), ONR (N00014-17-1-2147 and N00014-18-1-2765), IBM, and a Sloan Fellowship.
-Piotr Zwiernik was supported from the Spanish Ministry of Economy and Competitiveness (MTM2015-67304-P), Beatriu de Pin\'{o}s Fellowship (2016 BP 00002), and the program Ayudas Fundaci\'{o}n BBVA (2017).
+Caroline Uhler was partially supported by NSF (DMS-1651995), ONR (N00014-17-1-2147 and N00014-18-1-2765), IBM, and a Simons Investigator Award.
+Piotr Zwiernik was supported by the Spanish Ministry of Economy and Competitiveness (MTM2015-67304-P), Beatriu de Pin\'{o}s Fellowship (2016 BP 00002), and the program Ayudas Fundaci\'{o}n BBVA (2017).